-Our climate work is a journey; we are gradually The emissions generated by our exports, imports developing our strategy and actions as our knowland returns carried out by UPS are covered by edge and possibilities around our climate initiathe offsetting program UPS Carbon Neutral.19 We tives expand.
-We have mapped our emissions have been part of this program since 2016, and for four consecutive years and have offset our the carbon offsetting is achieved through difbusiness' full emissions for these years.
-In 2022, ferent projects, such as reforestation or the development and installation of renewable energy we invested in offsetting covering all emissions power plants.
-The projects are verified by Société connected to our business in 2021.
-For 2021 this means that we have invested in offsetting cover-Générale de Surveillance (SGS).
-For 2021, our CO2 ing our emissions of 8,532 ton CO2.
-The offsetemissions from UPS deliveries reached 223 tons. ting projects are invested in through the UN Carbon Offset Platform.
-We have invested in three Our bags and packaging supplier, Avisera, has created its own label for all their bags and packagdifferent projects18, all with wind power energy production.
-Two of the projects are in Tamil Nadu, es.
-They plant trees to compensate for the carbon emissions generated by the production process. the same district where some of our suppliers are based, and the third project have set ups in Ra-All our bags and packaging are made under this jasthan and Maharashtra.
-All the above projects label meaning we support their tree-planting and generate renewable electricity for the regional preserving activities.
-In 2022, the production of our grid, replacing energy from fossil-based sources. bags and packaging generated 86,5 tons of CO2 emissions, and to offset them Avisera protected and planted 12,022 trees in the projects Envira Amazonia Tropical Forest Conservation in Brazil.
+Our climate work is a journey; we are gradually developing our strategy and actions as our knowledge and possibilities around our climate initiatives expand.
+We have mapped our emissions for four consecutive years and have offset our business' full emissions for these years.
+In 2022, we invested in offsetting covering all emissions connected to our business in 2021.
+For 2021 this means that we have invested in offsetting covering our emissions of 8,532 ton CO2.
+The offsetting projects are invested in through the UN Carbon Offset Platform.
+We have invested in three different projects18, all with wind power energy production.
+Two of the projects are in Tamil Nadu, the same district where some of our suppliers are based, and the third project have set ups in Rajasthan and Maharashtra.
+All the above projects generate renewable electricity for the regional grid, replacing energy from fossil-based sources.